 This appears to validate the longstanding norm in the financial services industry where, as noted above, controllers, CFOs and other members of financial staff have strategic roles, not just record-keeping and reporting duties.
 The effectiveness of CFOs and controllers thus is ehanced by having prior operational experience, and by keeping in close touch with suppliers, clients and people in the operational divisions of the company.
 Moreover, it is important that controllers and CFOs have a great deal of independence from line management, so that they can exercise their fiduciary duties to the shareholders without interference.

 Salary Range: The Bureau of Labor Statistics places controllers within its broad category of financial managers.
-In May 2010, the median annual compensation for financial managers was $103,910 and pay for the top 10% was over $166,400 (the latter figure grew by $34,400 or 26% since 2006).
+As of May 2012, the median annual salary for all financial managers was $109,740 and the top 10% earned over $187,200 (the latter figure having increased by $55,200 or 42% since 2006).
 Within the financial services industry, controllers often are paid considerably more than these amounts.
+Also note that since there may be controllers at various levels within a company (such for departments, business units, divisions, subsidiaries or the company as a whole), pay will vary, of course, based on the level at which a given controller is placed.

 Other Related Categories: You may want to browse our extensive library of articles on these other aspects of financial careers: